beardog108/youandme/README.md

 [![Build Status](https://travis-ci.org/beardog108/youandme.svg?branch=master)](https://travis-ci.org/beardog108/youandme)

-Only you and the person you're talking to should know the details of the converation.
+Only you and the person you're talking to should know the details of the conversation.

 This is a Python library to share data anonymously and securely* with limited traffic metadata.
 It is designed for generic byte streaming, but a script 'yam' is included to enable basic CLI instant messaging.